Overview:

 At launch, these would be the KPIs I'd monitor to consider its success at launch and shortly after:

-Further considerations would include expansion on category management, and search function integration.
+Further development would focus on category management expansion and search function integration within the Subscriptions page.

 Conclusion

 This feature is part of an existing application.
 I had to learn how to adapt and create my solutions such that it fit within an existing design system.
-Although this feature doesn't actually exist, it's still intuitive since it follows the Google design convention.
+Working within Google's existing design system sharpened something important: good design in an existing product is about fitting in so seamlessly that users feel the feature was always there.

 That was a lot!
 Jump to top?